thelogicalgrammar/pLoT_workshop/_sources/intro.md

 # Introduction

-This is the material for Fausto Carcassi's one-day workshop on the probabilistic Language of Thought (pLoT).
+This is the material for Fausto Carcassi's workshop on the probabilistic Language of Thought (pLoT).
-This workshop consists of four short modules: two in the morning, two in the afternoon.
-The first section focuses on the foundations required to understand the modern approach to the pLoT.
-The second section contains little introductions to Python, to formal grammars, and to approximate Bayesian inference.
-The third section provides an introduction to the LOTlib3 library.
-The fourth section focuses on concept learning in a pLoT through a series of case studies.
-Times are planned as follows:
+This workshop consists of five modules.
+The first module focuses on the foundations required to understand the modern approach to the pLoT.
+The second contains little introductions to Python, to formal grammars, and to approximate Bayesian inference.
+The third provides an introduction to the LOTlib3 library.
+The fourth focuses on concept learning in a pLoT through a series of case studies.
+The fifth and last is a summary and overview of current directions.

+## Plan

+When this workshop happens within a day, times are planned as follows:

 | Section                                  | Start - end   |
 | ---------------------------------------- |:-------------:|